phanphuc140108/Responsive-AI-system-for-Elderly-Falls/README.md

 - Without timely assistance, even a minor fall can escalate into severe or life-threatening complications.

 ## 2. PROPOSED SOLUTION: A lightweight, camera-based monitoring system.

-**General Workflow: Camera data → Pose estimation → Severity evaluation → Appropriate response**
+### General Workflow: Camera data → Pose estimation → Severity evaluation → Appropriate response.

 ### The system focuses on: